sdamashek/iirc/README.md

 iirc
 ====

-Improved IRC: A Python library for creating IRC bots using queues
+Improved IRC: A Python library for creating IRC bots using queues and Python sockets